TheOfk1/PKI/Questions.md

 ## Encryption
-- What is encryption? (an algorithm used to transform data so that only authorized parties may be able to see it)
+- What is an encryption?
+Give some real life examples for usage. (algorithm to transform data so that only authorized parties to be able to use it)
-- What are the uses of encryption? (protect data from being stolen or changed, 2 examples)
-	- What are some real life scenarios where you use encryption?
-(Whatsapp, browsing, Ubbi dubbi)
-- How does encryption protect data?
-Why can't I just reverse the algorithm?
-(There is a use of a secret key that is known only by select parties)
-- As an attacker, What would I want to gain access to?
-- When a strong encryption algorithm is used, what would we need to do to find the secret key?
-- What are some examples of encryptions?
-Which one is the one we prefer using today?
-What reasons are there for it being strong?
-(AES, DES, RC4.
-AES is currently considered the standard, their strength comes from their key size and the amount of cycles)
-	- What is the difference between AES128 and AES256, which is stronger?
-Why?
-	- What is the difference between DES and 3DES, which is stronger?
-Why?
-- $\color{Blue}\text{Not Needed}$ What is bit strength?
-(The magnitude of actions needed to break the encryption)
-- What is the disadvantage for too large a key size?
-What about the number of cycles? (slower)
-- $\color{Red}\text{Bonus}$ Why is the XOR cipher weak? (only one plaintext to break + you can guess parts of the key at a time)
 - What types of encryption are there?
-(Symmetric, A-Symmetric)
+How does each one work?
+What is the difference between each one?
 - Compare Symmetric and A-Symmetric encryption
 	- Keys used
 	- Speed
 	- Key distribution
 	- Uses (encrypt data in database or file, digital signatures)
-	- Examples (Kerberos, LDAP/TLS, What's App)
 	- Algorithms (RSA, ECC, AES, DES, RC4)
+		- What algorithms are most widely used today?
+	- $\color{Red}\text{Bonus}$ Examples (Kerberos, LDAP/TLS, What's App)
 	- $\color{Red}\text{Bonus}$ Security
+- What makes one encryption algorithm stronger then another?
+Why is that?
+(Cycles, key length, complexity)
+	- What is a brute force attack? $\color{blue}\text{Not Needed}$ Does each encryption require a brute force attack?
+- Draw a diagram of sending a message using RSA
-- What is the problem with Symmetric encryption (regarding the shared secret)?
-How can you solve that problem?
+- What is diffie-hellman, How does it work?
+- What is the relation between A-symmetric and symmetric encryption?
+- $\color{blue}\text{Not Needed}$ What is the difference between AES128 and AES256, which is stronger?
+Why?
+- $\color{blue}\text{Not Needed}$ What is the difference between DES and 3DES, which is stronger?
+Why?
+- What is bit strength?
+(The magnitude of actions needed to break the encryption)
+- What is the disadvantage for too large a key size?
+What about the number of cycles? (slower)
 - $\color{Blue}\text{Not Needed}$ What mathematical principal does A-Symmetric encryption rely on? (integer factorization)
+- $\color{Red}\text{Bonus}$ Why is the XOR cipher weak? (only one plaintext to break + you can guess parts of the key at a time)
 ## Hash
 - What is a hashing function? (fixed size output, deterministic)
 - What are its uses? (password storage, data signature, checksum, key derivation, blockchains)